Part-time undergraduate (2-3 years)

 Firstly, you’ll turn your existing qualification/s into a BSc (Hons) degree.
 Secondly, when you graduate you’ll have an important specialism under your belt.

 Having developed your intellectual and practical skills on this course, you’ll be a real asset to any team.
 You might choose to remain in your current job, or you might pursue a more specialist role.
 Whatever your plans, we’ll help you choose the course modules to suit.

-Once you’ve got your bachelor’s degree, opportunities to study or research at higher levels will also open up to you.
-You might be interested in our MSc Adult Critical Care Nursing.
+Once you’ve got your bachelor’s degree, opportunities to study or research at Masters level will be open to you.

 Your practice assessment booklet sets out the core skills you should gain on this course.
 Depending on the module, you’ll demonstrate these skills in a number of ways, including essays, presentations, observed structured clinical exams (OSCEs) and/or exams.